booch/presentations/Intellectual_Property/slides.md

 # Copyright

-* Any "work" in a fixed format
+* Most "works" fixed in a tangible format
 * Authorized by the US Constitution
 * Majority of this talk will cover copyright
     * And licensing of copyrighted works